 Brian Brooks, Executive Director

 Brian grew up in Idaho hunting and fishing in every corner of the state.
-He has had a fly rod or spinning rod in his hands since he was four years old and began hunting birds at 12.
-Big game soon followed.
+He has had a fly rod or spinning rod in his hands since he was four years old and began hunting birds and big game at 12.
 Idaho’s extensive system of public lands kept Brian in pursuit of fish and game further and further into the backcountry.
 Combining the exploration of Idaho’s seemingly limitless wild places with the primal participation in the cycle of life and death, Brian developed a respect and reverence for land and wildlife and the active role sportsmen and women play in their management.

 The realization that our accessible public lands, clean waters, and robust fish and wildlife populations didn’t happen on accident motivated Brian to pursue an education that would give him the tools to work to preserve and enhance the opportunities he grew up with for others, forever.
-He received a B.S. in Conservation Social Science, a Masters of Natural Resources, and a Certificate in Restoration Ecology from the University of Idaho.
-Brian’s professional experience includes leading habitat restoration and trail crews, forestry, salmon and steelhead restoration planning, wildlife rehab/sanctuary manager, outdoor writer, and natural resource policy.
+He received a B.S. in Conservation Social Science, a Masters of Natural Resources, and a Certificate in Restoration Ecology from the University of Idaho, with a thesis focus of managing Idaho’s forests for resource extraction and ecosystem resilience.
+Brian’s professional experience includes leading habitat restoration and trail crews, forestry, salmon and steelhead restoration, wildlife rehab/sanctuary manager, outdoor writer, and natural resource policy.

 Besides fishing and hunting, Brian enjoys mountain and road biking, skiing and snowboarding, backpacking, and morel hunting.